-Mr Richard Sinnerton is an Orthopaedic Surgeon specialising in shoulder and elbow conditions.
+Mr Richard Sinnerton is an Orthopaedic Surgeon specialising in shoulder, elbow and simple hand conditions.
 He trained as a doctor at St. Thomas' Hospital, where he started in 1983.
 His speciality training in orthopaedics was based at St. Mary’s Hospital in London and he became a consultant in 1998.
 His interest in shoulder surgery came about through meeting and working with Professor Pascal Boileau, widely recognised as one of the world's leading shoulder experts.
 Mr. Sinnerton spent a year as his Fellow in Nice in 1996.
 Following his return to the UK, he was appointed as a consultant at Ashford/St. Peters Hospital where he set up the very successful Upper Limb Unit.
 He now works full-time as an independent surgeon seeing both private and NHS patients.

 He has developed a national and international reputation for using Reverse Geometry Shoulder Replacements to treat some of the most complex and disabling shoulder problems for which, until a few years ago, there was no solution.
 He teaches other surgeons this technique and recently was invited by the leading orthopaedic journal to write the definitive article on shoulder replacement.

 He works very closely with selected specialist theatre nurses, anaesthetists and physiotherapists to ensure that the patient is looked after from their first visit through to their return to full and pain free function.

 Primary Medical Qualification